jroettenbacher/phd_base/docs/experiments.rst

 |haloac3| **2022-04-11**

+* vxx.1: uses input version vx.1 instead of vx
+* v6.1: with low clouds filtered
+* v7.1: instead of using the VarCloud retrieved re_ice use Sun & Rikus to calculate it

 * ``IFS_namelist_jr_20220411_v1.nam``: for RF17 with **Fu-IFS** ice model
 * ``IFS_namelist_jr_20220411_v2.nam``: for RF17 with **Baran2017** ice model (deprecated)
 * ``IFS_namelist_jr_20220411_v3.1.nam``: for RF17 with Fu-IFS ice model and `overlap_decorr_length = 1028 m`